 Ping has also has developed a junior specific Ping driver that incorporates a lot of the technology of their adult clubs.
 The Ping G812 is designed for ages 8-12 and kids that are approx. 48” to 60” (4 feet to 5 feet) tall.
 Ping has incorporated a lightweight 40 gram junior shaft that is counterbalanced to offset the swing weight feel of a shorter shaft.

 The loft is 15 degrees, length is 41” and the 460cc club head weighs 195 grams.
 Add a junior sized 45 gram grip and you get a junior driver that weighs just 280 grams.
-The Ping G812 has a similar look as the Ping G series adult drivers.
+The Ping G812 has a similar look as the Ping G400 series adult drivers.
 This is a good intermediate driver to bridge the gap between a kids golf driver and an adult driver.
 At a little over $200 new, this is a good deal for a quality club.
+Occasionally you can find a good deal on Amazon.

 The Ping G400 was introduced in late 2017 and is a great driver for juniors as the club head weighs only 206 grams.
 This is the exact same weight as the Callaway Epic Star and combined with a light weight shaft and junior grip it weighs in at only 286 grams and it costs significantly less than the Epic Star.
-We have found the Ping G400 for less than $300 on Ebay.
+We have found the Ping G400 for around $200 on Ebay.

-The Ping G400 is packed with the latest technology and has rave reviews.
+The Ping G400 is packed with the great technology and has excellent reviews.
 The slightly smaller head looks good at address and is great for juniors where sometimes a full size 460 head looks huge on a junior shaft.
-The G400 driver is more forgiving than the G drivers they replace even with a smaller head.
-The new face material is T9S+ titanium which generates more ball speed by being thinner and more flexible.
-The Ping G400 drivers look, feel and sound great!
+Overall the Ping G400 drivers look, feel and sound great!

 The Ping G400 Max is the 460cc version of the G400 which is only 445cc in size.
 The 460cc is more similar in size to the old Ping G drivers.
-Both drivers have the same adjustable hosel and excellent stock shaft.
-For most players, the G400 Max will launch the ball slightly higher with more spin as compared to the G400.
-Both drivers are in use on the PGA Tour although in general, players with higher swing speeds will favor the G400 to keep spin down.
+Both drivers have the same adjustable hosel and excellent stock shaft options.
+For most junior golfers, the G400 Max will launch the ball slightly higher with more spin as compared to the G400.
+Both drivers are in use on the PGA Tour.

-At only 260 grams the 2015 CG Black Driver is one of the lightest full-size drivers on the market.
-The Cleveland CG Black performed very well in recent fitting tests with a junior.
+At only 260 grams (including shaft and grip), the 2015 CG Black Driver is one of the lightest full-size drivers on the market.
+The Cleveland CG Black performs very well for most junior.
 These drivers are priced at less than 1/3 of the cost of these other drivers and they usually comes fitted with a wonderful high launch, light-weight, Mitsubishi Bassara shaft (the shaft alone usually cost about as much as the entire club).
 We recently found a 12 degree loft, 45 gram Bassara shaft, CG Black on Amazon for $150.

 The reason this driver is suited well to juniors is that Cleveland designed it specifically for players with a swing speed of less than approx. 90 mph.
-The CG Black club head weighs in at just 187 grams, lighter than even the U.S.Kids Tour Series 460cc driver.
+The CG Black club head weighs in at just 187 grams, which is lighter than even the U.S.Kids Tour Series driver.
 Note that there is also a CG Black Custom driver that has an adjustable loft.
-It is slightly heavier than the standard CG Black and designed for slightly higher swing speeds (approx. 90-105 mph).
+It is slightly heavier than the standard CG Black and designed for slightly higher swing speeds (90+ mph).

 TaylorMade has also recently started selling an entry level junior set of clubs.
 The TaylorMade Junior Phenom clubs were introduced by the company in 2016.
 Both sets include a driver that is suited for beginner junior golfers.
 The approx. age range for these sets is 5-8 years old (6-piece set) and 9-12 years old (8-piece set).
 These are appropriately priced for a partial set of entry level clubs.
-These are fairly similar in concept to the Ping Moxie clubs.
-We have not seen these clubs in use at any regional or national junior tournaments.
+These are suitable clubs for beginner junior golfers.

 Taylormade previously marketed the 2016 M2 as a junior driver.
 Interestingly, the 2017 M2 is actually lighter than the 2016 M2 by about 10 grams, so the 2017 M2 is definitely an option worth looking at.
 The Speed Pocket in the 2017 was redesigned and is three times as flexible as the 2016 M2 and is similar to the AeroBurner below, resulting in more ball speed.